- Although the PDPA act’s enforcement has been postponed, dtac stresses companies should get ready now.

 - It is not simply a security issue but also requires using personal data in accordance with objectives notified to the data subject, making thorough training of employees necessary.

 Although its enforcement is postponed to 2022, the Personal Data Protection Act (PDPA) remains a hot topic for Thai businesses, many of which are anxious about their ability to implement it and its potential impact on trade secrets.

 To tackle the issue, Mr. Montri Stapornkul, dtac’s privacy expert, joined Thitirat Thipsamritkul, a law lecturer at Thammasat University and Rabkwan Choldamrongkul, the Chief Legal Officer at easyPDPA, to share their views in a talk held at the Intellectual Property and International Trade Court on the Personal Data Protection Act (PDPA).

 The PDPA is designed to protect personal data both in government and private sectors.
 The act, which shares similar characteristics with the General Data Protection Regulation (GDPR) implemented by the European Union in 2018, was originally planned to be enforced in May 2020.
-But most chapters of the act were deferred by a year to give the public and private sectors more time to prepare internal processes and reduce the financial burden from the COVID-19 outbreak.
+But most chapters of the act were deferred until May 2022 to give the public and private sectors more time to prepare internal processes and reduce the financial burden from the COVID-19 outbreak.